Lawyering In The Age of AI

 A Two-Tier Legal System On The Horizon

-Given the above, we are concerned we may be heading toward a two-tier system - lawyers using AI for high-value work, as well as AI-first platforms with minimal lawyer-in-the-loop involvement for more routine matters.
+Given all of the above, we may be heading toward a two-tier legal system - lawyers using AI for high-value work, as well as AI-first platforms with minimal but necessary lawyer-in-the-loop involvement for more routine matters.
 This is not just for individual client work, but for that of businesses and corporations as well.

 Human Led - Maybe For Now

-For now, even lower-level legal work is still human-led but for how long, no one really knows.
-The current reality is mixed.
-AI is front and centre, but adoption remains cautious and measured.
-Advanced AI is coming at scale.
+For now, even the lower-level legal work is still human-led but for how long, no one really knows.
+AI’s rise in law, apart from in BigLaw, has been comparatively slow over the years until ChatGPT came along.
+It is taking time to be implemented in a profession known for its cautiousness.
+The current reality regarding the position of AI is therefore mixed.
+There is no doubt AI is front and centre, but its adoption remains cautious and measured.

 Our polling signals that the legal profession is slowly working out AI’s role - balancing risk with opportunity and innovation with tradition.